|Please excuse the website while I reconstruct!

 buffs who know the Old Iron Lady, I realize that the false bow wake is not present but I do have it for

-model has over 30 levels of detail (down to the rivets!) but it is scattered in an array of well over 200
+historic application.
+Currently the model has over 30 levels of detail (down to the rivets!)

 Some of my current projects: